Top 6 Steps to Manage Angry Stakeholders Online

 We advise strongly against getting drawn in to answering complex questions.
 Instead provide people with a phone number to call or post a document in to the library and refer them to it.
 This means the questioner gets access to the information but does not get to derail the whole consultation and take it down another road. this is really the same as in a public meeting.
 You are unlikely to have all the information there but can contact people to provide it later.

 This may not sound too helpful but, if in doubt, dont be afraid not to respond.
 We have had a number of clients who choose to not participate in forums and adopt a purely listening role.
 This works just fine but it is best to outline your intentions from the outset to manage expectations.

 Often you will see people in these forums demanding responses but there is no evidence that the value of the feedback from the community is reduced by not answering.
 Indeed most people seem happy to make their views known.
 However, we do recommend some limited participation to reassure the community that you are listening.

-I hope that helps.
+I hope that helps for manage angry stakeholders online.
 I would love to see some comment, experiences and other views so please post replies to this post if you disagree.

 Thanks for getting all the way to bottom!
 Subscribe to our monthly digest newsletter if you’d like to be kept up to date about community engagement practice globally.
 Take a look at our two product websites: EngagementHQ if you need a complete online engagement solution, and BudgetAllocator if you need a participatory budgeting solution.
 Or get in touch if you have a story idea you think is worth sharing.